Tobias-Brock/periodontal-modeling/README.md

 ### App Module

 The periomod app provides a streamlined gradio interface for plotting descriptives, performing benchmarks, model evaluation and inference.
-The app can be launched in a straighforward manner.

 ```python
 from periomod.app import app